Sharp Adams-Moser-Trudinger type inequalities in the hyperbolic space: Introduction

-When $\Omega$ has infinite measure, the sharp version of Moser--Trudinger-type inequality for unbounded domain, or subcritical Moser--Trudinger inequality, was established by Adachi and Tanaka \cite{AT1999}.
-To be more precise, they proved that for any $\al \in (0,\al_n)$ there exists a constant $C(n,\al) >0$ such that
+When $\Omega$ has \textit{infinite measure}, the sharp version of Moser--Trudinger-type inequality for unbounded domains, or a ``subcritical'' Moser--Trudinger inequality, was established by Adachi and Tanaka in \cite{AT1999}.
+To be more precise, they proved that